How to prevent osteoporosis after hysterectomy?

 Conclusion

 Women have four times more chance of low bone density or osteoporosis than men.
-Postmenopausal women or women who had a hysterectomy have a one in three chance that they will have a fracture due to osteoporosis.
+P

 The most common are vertebral, wrist, and hip fractures.
 An osteoporosis vertebral fracture, or compression fracture, is extremely painful.